Business Associate Agreement

 - Business Associate may disclose Protected Health Information for the proper management and administration of Business Associate or to carry out the legal responsibilities of the Business Associate, provided the Disclosures are Required by Law, or Business Associate obtains reasonable assurances from the person to whom the information is disclosed that the information will remain confidential and Used or further Disclosed only as Required by Law or for the purposes for which it was disclosed to the person, and the person notifies Business Associate of any instances of which it is aware in which the confidentiality of the information has been breached.

-- Client agrees that any reports, notification or other notice by Provider pursuant to this Business Associate Agreement may be made electronically.
-Client shall provide contact information to email@example.com or such other location or method of updating contact information as Provider may specify hereafter.
-Prior to such notice, Provider may rely on the information it has on file.
-Client will diligently update its contact information with Provider during the term of this Agreement and Provider may rely on the direction so received.
+- Covered Entity agrees that any reports, notification or other notice by Business Associate pursuant to this Agreement may be made electronically.
+Covered Entity shall provide contact information to email@example.com or such other location or method of updating contact information as Business Associate may specify hereafter.
+Prior to such notice, Business Associate may rely on the information it has on file.
+Covered Entity will diligently update its contact information with Business Associate during the term of this Agreement and Business Associate may rely on the direction so received.

-- Covered Entity shall notify Business Associate of any limitation(s) in the Notice of Privacy Practices of Covered Entity under 45 CFR 164.520, to the extent that such limitation may affect Business Associate’s Use or Disclosure of Protected Health Information.
+- Covered Entity shall notify Business Associate of any limitation(s) in the Notice of Privacy Practices of Covered Entity (or its client) under 45 CFR 164.520, to the extent that such limitation may affect Business Associate’s Use or Disclosure of Protected Health Information.

 - Covered Entity shall notify Business Associate of any changes in, or revocation of, the permission by an Individual to Use or Disclose his or her Protected Health Information, to the extent that such changes may affect Business Associate’s Use or Disclosure of Protected Health Information.